Panic Attack Tip Sheet

 Feeling of loss of control

-The treatment method that is most commonly used for treating panic disorder or panic attacks is Cognitive Behavioural Therapy (CBT) or acceptance and commitment therapy (ACT) in combination with graded exposure.
+The treatment method that is most commonly used for treating panic disorder or panic attacks is Cognitive Behavioural Therapy (CBT) or Acceptance and Commitment Therapy (ACT) in combination with graded exposure.
 This treatment method aims to show sufferers that their fears or that the panic attacks that they may suffer do not really have such terrifying consequences as they may think.
 By systematically desensitising sufferers to their panic attacks and showing their fears in a different light, the anxiety that they may feel can start to be reduced and in turn the fear of another panic attack can also be reduced.